Skip to content

 • Take other types of samples at the beginning of a monitoring period (i.e., the first month of a quarter).
 This helps ensure samples are not forgotten and allows time if resampling is required.
 Please note: TTHM and HAA5s (DBPs) must be sampled during the specific time(s) and location(s) noted on the monitoring summary.

 • Ensure samples are sent/brought to the laboratory in a cooler with ice, so the samples are cool but not frozen.
-Most samples must be between 0.0°C and 6.0°C when they arrive at the laboratory.
-Otherwise, samples cannot be accepted and will need to be collected again.
+Most samples must be between 0.0°C and 6.0°C when they arrive at the laboratory or samples will not be accepted and the system must resample.

 • PWS on Quarterly Total Coliform Monitoring schedule, reminder that you are required to collect 3 additional routine TC samples the month following a TC Present (TC+) sample.
 Ensure that you’re prepared to collect these samples by having extra sample bottles on hand.